gsukanto/simple-book-service/README.md

 3. Run the server at: `http://localhost:3000`
 4. Run the API contract/documentation at: `http://localhost:3000/swagger`

+For local development/test, **make sure to run mongodb first**.
+Do not forget to create database named `book`.
+For docker compose, this step is automated.
-For local development/test, use this command to init the service:
+Use this command to init the service:

 ```bash
 npm install